What Your Plants Will Look Like On Arrival

 We Ship Our Bare Root Berry Plants While in Their Dormant Season

 The left image below is how your bare root berry plants will look once they arrive.
 They are shipped during their dormant season when they are not producing any blooms, berries, or leaves.
-Once you receive your plants, it is always best to plant as soon as you receive them.
-This gives your berry plants longer to root and grown to ensure an abundant fruiting season.
+Once you receive your plants, it is always best to plant them as soon as you receive them.
+That gives your berry plants longer to root and grown to ensure an abundant fruiting season.
 Your berry plants will look like the right image below.

 What Our Ground Cover Plants Look Like Before Shipment

 The left image below shows how our ground cover plants look like before shipping.
 Once you receive your ground cover roots, please plant them immediately.
-This ensures your ground cover plants will bloom beautifully like the right image below by springtime.
+That ensures your ground cover plants will bloom beautifully like the right image below by springtime.